MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 ## Create a person query

-It’s simple to set up a person query.
+It's simple to set up a person query.

-* Select whether you want each person’s metrics summarized by day, week, or month, and the period you’d like to analyze.
+* Select whether you want each person's metrics summarized by day, week, or month, and the period you’d like to analyze.
 * Select a custom rule set to exclude meetings from the calculations, otherwise it'll use the default.

 ![Create person query](../images/wpa/tutorials/create-person-query.png)